Critical Fire Weather in the Northwest; Heavy Rain in the Midwest - NewsBreak

 weather.gov

-Effective: 2022-08-30 11:57:00 EDT Expires: 2022-08-30 12:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2022-08-30 15:39:00 EDT Expires: 2022-08-30 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Northwest Randolph; Southeast Randolph A strong thunderstorm will impact portions of northeastern Randolph County through 1230 PM EDT At 1159 AM EDT, Doppler radar was tracking a strong thunderstorm near Elkins, moving east at 30 mph.
-HAZARD...Winds in excess of 30 mph.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Western Ulster A strong thunderstorm will impact portions of south central Ulster County through 530 PM EDT At 504 PM EDT, Doppler radar was tracking a strong thunderstorm near Phillipsport, or near Ellenville, moving north at 20 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Elkins, Beverly, Harman, Laneville, Bowden and Dryfork.
-This includes Route 33 between mile markers 33 and 35.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPH
+Locations impacted include Ellenville, Kerhonkson, Napanoch, Wawarsing, Port Ben, Cherrytown, Samsonville, Palentown, Liebhardt, Fantinekill, Granite, Cragsmoor, Walker Valley, Mombaccus, Honk Hill, Greenfield Park, Mettacahonts, Mill Hook, Lackawack and Lyonsville.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 weather.gov